knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-The asset indexing functions (IndexAssets, index_asset) prepare and adds all the assets of this type, or only prepares and adds the provided [Asset](Kengine?id=kengine.asset) to the [kengine.Collection](kengine.Collection), returning whether operation was successful.
+The asset indexing functions (IndexAssets, IndexAsset) prepare and adds all the assets of this type, or only prepares and adds the provided [Asset](Kengine?id=kengine.asset) to the [Collection](Kengine?id=kengine.collection), returning whether operation was successful.
+The function surpasses <code>indexing_options.exclude_prefixes</code>.

 **Returns**: <code>Array.&lt;Any&gt;</code> - A two-value array containing whether the asset was added or not, and the index of the asset or -1.